 If you meet the minimum requirements, you’ll likely be auto-enrolled into your workplace pension – unless you’ve specifically opted out.
 While this is great for adding to your retirement savings, this alone might not be enough for the retirement lifestyle that you want.
 As a guide, experts have calculated that we should be putting away roughly 15% of our income a month into our pension contributions (including employer contributions).3

 Paying attention to how your pension is growing can help you decide if you’re saving enough – and take action if you need to.
-You might find yourself more motivated to increase your monthly contribution or make one-off additional payments to help boost your savings pot.
+If you don’t think you’ve saved enough money, you could consider reviewing your monthly pension contributions to check if they’re at the right level for what you need.
 MoneyHelper’s Pension calculator can help you forecast whether you’re on track for the retirement you want.
 It can also show you how your yearly pension could be impacted by increasing or reducing your monthly contributions.